Australian Open Glance: A look at the quarterfinals on Day 9

 MELBOURNE, Australia (AP) — A quick look at the Australian Open:

-Cloud clearing to a mostly sunny day, high of 30 Celsius (86 Fahrenheit).
+Morning drizzle clearing to a mostly sunny day, high of 25 Celsius (77 Fahrenheit).

 MONDAY’S RESULTS